IBM/CAST/docs/source/cast-big-data/logstash.rst

 Logstash should now be operational.
 At this point data aggregators should be configured to point to your Logstash node as appropriate.

+.. note:: In ELK 6.8.1, Logstash may not start and run on Power, due to an arch issue.
+Please see: `CASTBDSCommon`_

 CSM Event Correlator
 ---------------------